EigenTom/ThinkPad-X1-Yoga-3rd-Hackintosh/README.md

 <br>

 > ## Recent
+### 2021-1-5
+Completely Rebuilt based on [Tyler Nguyen's ThinkPad X1 Carbon 6th OC Patch](https://github.com/tylernguyen/x1c6-hackintosh/blob/master) thanks to the two machine's hardware similarities:
+- Applied The latest TB3 Patch: Theoretically TB3 can be recognized right in the System Information App, and hotplug will work fine.
+- NOTE: all USB 3.1 functionalities & TB3 hotplug is EXCLUSIVE at the moment, make your own choice!
+- Now the default patch is for non-BIOS modded machines.
+- Applied YogaSMC and updated all other patches to the latest version.
+Now you can ctrl battery wear level, yogamode and FANSPEED right inside the OS!
+- Implemented smooth screen brightness adjustment.
+- Added Support for Hibernation Mode 25.
+As with normal macOS machines, mode 3 is default, but if you want, mode 25 is now also an option.
+- Updated OC to 0.6.3
+- Completely fixed sleeping issues in theory

 ### 2020-9-22
 * Enabled ASPM for all PCI devices, overall power consumption reduced about 1W, Estimated longest battery life = 9.5h.